 Long story short, Scout Finch discovers racism and prejudice in her small town of Maycomb after one of the black residents, Tom Robinson, is falsely accused of committing a crime against a white woman.
 Scout’s dad, Atticus Finch, agrees to defend Tom in the trial, which creates a lot of discord among the residents.
 As all this trial craziness is happening, Scout and her brother Jem discover that their reclusive and mysterious neighbor, Boo Radley, is just a nice and normal dude, and not some evil boogeyman (kids, am I right?).

-The ending of this book hits you as hard as your sibling hits you when you’re being annoying.
+The ending of this book hits you as hard as your sibling hits you when you’re annoying them.
 Just kidding, it hits you way harder: Tom Robinson is convicted by an all-white jury for a crime he didn’t commit, even though Atticus Finch had hard evidence that Robinson was innocent.
 It’s very disappointing, but also not totally surprising.

 This book is considered classic literature.
-Just about every middle schooler across the country has read it, and that will probably be the case for many, many more years to come.
+Every middle schooler across the country has read this book, and that will probably be the case for many, many more years to come.

 Where the Crawdads Sing By Delia Owens